Royals extend player development contract with Naturals

 SPRINGDALE, Ark.
-(KFTA) — The Northwest Arkansas Naturals announced a two-year extension of the club’s player development contract with the Kansas City Royals.
+(KNWA) — The Northwest Arkansas Naturals announced a two-year extension of the club’s player development contract with the Kansas City Royals.

 This agreement will now keep the Naturals serving as the Double-A Affiliate of the Kansas City Royals through the 2022 season.